mjgardner/xml-compile-wsdl11-recursive/README.md

 This module implements that work-around, recursively parsing and compiling a WSDL specification and any imported definitions and schemas.
-The wrapped WSDL is available as a `proxy` attribute.
+The wrapped WSDL is available as a `wsdl` attribute.

 It also provides a hook to use any [CHI](https://metacpan.org/pod/CHI) driver so that retrieved files may be cached locally, reducing dependence on network-accessible definitions.